The Bridge (Russian TV series): Plot

-Gradually Inga and Maksim understand that the perpetrator is only posing as a fighter for the truth.
+Gradually, as they investigate a series of crimes that are well prepared and skillfully executed, Inga and Maksim understand that the perpetrator is posing as a fighter for the truth.
+Together they contain a "message" to society on the subject of social injustice.
 At the heart of the action is the motive of personal revenge, while the main enemy is Maksim himself.